 - Accreditation: Middle States Commission on Higher Education

-The Northwest-Shoals Community College in Muscle Shoals, Alabama offers a CAAHEP-accredited associate degree in applied science with a medical assisting technology emphasis as well as short-term certificates in phlebotomy and medical billing and coding.
+The Northwest-Shoals Community College in Muscle Shoals, Alabama offers a CAAHEP-accredited associate degree in applied science with a medical assisting technology emphasis and short-term certificates in phlebotomy and medical billing and coding.

 Students may complete some of their credits online in a hybrid learning environment and some classes require attendance on-campus.
 Students in the medical assisting technology degree program are prepared to assist medical professionals and perform administrative duties in clinical settings.